Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-4-mapobject.md

 ---
+title: Get Started Part 4 - Objects
-description: Part 4 of the SadConsole getting started series.
-This article explores creating a proper map object to hold all the game objects.
-The game objects are updated with the capability to touch one another. ms.date: 10/31/2023
+description: This article explores creating a proper map object to hold all the game objects.
+The game objects are updated with the capability to touch one another.
+Part 4 of the SadConsole getting started series. ms.date: 10/31/2023
 ---